ong-ck/tp/docs/UserGuide.md

 <div id="topo"></div>

 ### Topologically Sort CS2040CFiles `topo`
-Prints a topologically sorted list of CS2040CFiles before a user-specified note name.
+Prints a topologically sorted list of CS2040CFiles that comes before and within the topic of a user-specified note.

 #### Format:
 ```